 Put a kettle on to boil.

 Add coconut milk.
-My favourite brand is the Real Thai that comes in a tetra pack.
+My favourite brand is the Real Thai that comes in a tetra pack or Aroy-D in a green can.

 Whisk together until smooth and there are no visible balls of dried spice left.